CABBI ABCs: A Guide to Our Scientific Terms

 Flux: By definition, the flow of a substance or property.
 At CABBI, fluxes are used to track how water, carbon dioxide, nitrogen, and energy move between plants and the atmosphere — the “breathing” of an ecosystem.
 A carbon flux, for example, measures the amount of carbon exchanged between Earth’s carbon pools — the oceans, atmosphere, land, and living organisms like plants and animals.
 This work can help determine the sustainability potential of various bioenergy crops.

 Grain sorghum: A type of sorghum grass grown as an annual feed grain, similar in appearance to corn but with more tillers (grass shoots) and finely branched roots and smaller seeds.
 Its growth and development are similar to corn and other cereals.
-CABBI researchers do not use this hybrid in their research, opting instead for bioenergy/biomass sorghum.
+CABBI researchers focus on a different hybrid — bioenergy/biomass sorghum — in their research.

 Hemicellulose: A polysaccharide — a carbohydrate made up of sugar molecules bonded together — and a key structural component of the cell wall of plants, along with cellulose and lignin.
 Hemicellulose has a simpler structure than cellulose.
 (See related definitions for “lignocellulose” and other terms in this section.)

 Illinois Energy Farm: A 320-acre farm at the University of Illinois Urbana-Champaign used as a “living laboratory” by CABBI researchers and other scientists.
 CABBI teams grow varieties of sorghum, miscanthus, and sugarcane in their work to develop sustainable biofuels.